Aston Martin V8 Vantage Review & Buyers Guide

 Should you buy a V8 Vantage?

 Despite all the issues the first generation models have, they are simply better value than the later years.
-2007 and 2008 V8 Vantages offer the best bang for the buck.
+2007-2012 V8 Vantages offer the best bang for the buck.

 The Vantage has become one of our favorite exotic cars for the money based on value, comfort, and drivability.
 Plus not to mention that Aston Martins are one of the prettiest cars ever made.
 There is no other car out there that looks like $150k but can be had for $60k.